HussainAther/car_inventory/README.md

     export FLASK_APP=run.py
     ```

-6. Run the application:
+6. To set the app to debug mode.

     ```shell
+    export FLASK_ENV=development
+    ```

+7. Run the application:

+   ```shell
    flask run
    ```

-7. Open your web browser and access the API at `http://localhost:5000` or the given URL.
+8. Open your web browser and access the API at `http://localhost:5000` or the given URL.

 ## Customization